§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 associated structure constructed on a right-of-way or lease established on state waterbottoms,

-the owner or operator of such facility shall cause and be responsible for inspection of that
+the owner or operator of such facility may cause and be responsible for inspection of that

-property if the assistant secretary requires it to ensure compliance with applicable rules and
+property if the secretary requires it to ensure compliance with applicable rules and

 regulations of state and federal agencies.
-The assistant secretary shall require an inspection
+The secretary may require an inspection if he

 (g) An owner or operator of any pipeline, well, or associated structure constructed

-on state water bottoms pursuant to a right-of-way or lease shall report to the assistant
+on state water bottoms pursuant to a right-of-way or lease shall report to the secretary any

-secretary any activities, incidents, developments, or accidents creating an obstruction to
+activities, incidents, developments, or accidents creating an obstruction to navigation or

 (2) To require that all field transmissions, flow, and gathering lines constructed on